taylor-curley/quantpsybot/README.md

 The quantpsybot is the first iteration of a series of Twitterbots dedicated to mining journal websites and is directly related to @cogpsybot and @cogagingbot.

 Follow us on Twitter ([@quantpsybot](http://www.twitter.com/quantpsybot))!

+***

+UPDATE (08/15/16):
+- We will be updating the code to delay Tweets.
+Many publishing companies publish their newest articles in bulk, which causes the bots to post at once, potentially violating Twitter's API guidelines.